 There is no distinction between the time spent by profit-making employees, such as sales staff, and non-profit making employees, such as support staff, provided that the time spent by the employees relates to the defendant's actions and minimising the effects of those actions.
 It is irrelevant that employees might not work fixed hours and can incorporate extra work on top of their existing job - for example, by working at weekends.

-However, it has to be demonstrated with 'sufficient certainty' that this wasted time was indeed spent on investigating or minimising the effect of the defendant's actions.
-A claimant claiming wasted staff time must therefore show 'sufficient disruption to the business' and that 'staff have been significantly diverted from their usual activities'.
+However, it must be demonstrated with 'sufficient certainty' that this wasted time was indeed spent on investigating or minimising the effect of the defendant's actions.
+A claimant claiming wasted staff time must therefore show 'sufficient disruption to the business' and that 'staff have been significantly diverted away from their usual activities'.

 Examples of what may amount to 'serious disruption' include time spent by employees: